therishabh/salesforce-admin/README.md

 - **Work flow and process builder are getting retired, they are deprecated now.**

 ## Security
-- Security topic= (this is not a single topic, this is group of topics!!!)
+- Security topic = (this is not a single topic, this is group of topics!!!)
     - External Security
     - IP setting
     - Password reset